noahcgreen/Discord-RCV-Bot/README.md

 # Discord-RCV-Bot
 Anonymous ranked choice voting Discord bot

-# To add to your server:
+# To add to your Discord server:

 Go to
 ```